-To prevent and alleviate the suffering of homeless companion animals due to overpopulation and preventable diseases by feeding, rescuing animals from the streets, providing medical care and spay and neuter services.
+To prevent and alleviate the suffering of homeless companion animals due to overpopulation and preventable diseases.

 Countless stray dogs and cats roam the streets in Houston and rural areas of south Texas.
 Estimates have been as high as one million homeless pets in need.
 These animals live primarily unnoticed in the shadows because only certain neighborhoods are affected; even most residents of Houston are unaware of the suffering on our streets.
 The rural communities surrounding Houston rarely have animal welfare support from the local government.
 City and county municipal shelters in south Texas are always at or over capacity and have ended open intake.
 Picking up stray animals from the streets and taking them to a shelter is now almost impossible for citizens or rescue groups.

 Animal Aid Brigade is a non-profit organization founded by seasoned animal rescue volunteers.
 Our mission is to address the immediate crisis of companion animal overpopulation in our region by:

 Operating a private no-kill shelter where the animals can rest and rehabilitate before moving on to find their forever homes.